Crystal Castles

-Crystal Castles was a Canadian electronic music group formed in 2005 in Toronto, Ontario, by songwriter-producer Ethan Kath and singer-songwriter Alice Glass.
+Crystal Castles were a Canadian electronic music group formed in 2005 in Toronto, Ontario, by songwriter-producer Ethan Kath and singer-songwriter Alice Glass.
 Crystal Castles was known for their chaotic live shows and lo-fi melancholic homemade productions.
 They released many limited vinyl singles between 2006 and 2007 before releasing four studio albums between 2008 and 2016.

 Glass announced her departure from the band in October 2014, citing personal and professional reasons, and was soon replaced by Edith Frances.
 Three years later, during the band's 2017 tour, Glass accused Kath of sexual misconduct during her time in Crystal Castles, causing the remaining tour dates to be cancelled.
 Crystal Castles has since been inactive, having provided no updates on new material or performances since Glass's allegations.

 History

-2005–2007: Formation and Alice Practice
+2004–2007: Formation and Alice Practice

 Ethan Kath (born Claudio Palmieri) met Alice Glass (born Margaret Osborn) in Toronto, Ontario, when she was in the 10th grade and he was 10 years her senior.
 Kath had already found some fame in Toronto's music scene, having made appearances on local television with his previous band, Kïll Cheerleadër.
 A couple of years later, Kath asked Glass to record vocals over tracks he had been working on since 2003.
 The sessions resulted in the track "Alice Practice", which was shelved for six months.

 After being posted online, this track garnered attention and the duo decided to re-form for a formal release.
 The pair picked their stage names together, with the name "Crystal Castles" pulled from a line in the cartoon She-Ra: Princess of Power: "The fate of the world is safe in Crystal Castles."
+AllMusic lists Kraftwerk, New Order, Orchestral Manoeuvres in the Dark, Pet Shop Boys and Yello among their influences.

 Alice Practice became the band's first limited vinyl release in 2006.
 After miming the song on the British television series Skins, demand for the Alice Practice EP grew rapidly.
 Several limited-edition 7-inch vinyl singles followed in 2006 and 2007 on various independent labels, including two on London's Trouble Records.
 In February 2008, Kath said his aim was to "...make the most annoying sounds ever [for Alice to] scream over and then we'll try to open for Melt Banana".